davidma/AdventOfCode2025/readme.md

 - Day3: both parts, no issues
 - Day4: both parts, no issues
 - Day5: both parts done, last part took a bit of thinking!
+- Day6: Weekend, only had time to do part 1